zackluckyf/advanced-social-network/README.md

 * <strike>Enforce HTTPS only</strike>

-* Setup concurrency in Node
+* <strike>Setup concurrency in Node</strike>

 * Setup an almost zero downtime server

-* Look into StrongLoop as a process manager for the node server
+* Research and use a process manager for the node server to avoid reinventing a lot of things

 * Research and use a reverse proxy

+* Update TS server side code to be more current

 * Start working on some basic api methods, use try-catch